Table of Contents

 Important

-We primarily focus on the following two comprehensive indicators, each with its own dedicated API interface providing an overall rating:
+We primarily focus on the following two comprehensive metrics, each with a dedicated API interface providing overall ratings:

-• If you use the EasyAR Sense SDK for local tracking in Unity/App, this indicator determines the stability of AR content overlay.
+• If you use EasyAR Sense SDK for local tracking in Unity/App, this metric determines the stability of AR content overlay.

-• The comprehensive rating provided by the /grade/tracking API interface
+• Comprehensive rating provided by the /grade/tracking API interface

 • detectableDistinctiveness